gbmhunter/AltiumScriptCentral/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v4.0.0.0 2013/08/19 Added check for project compilation (before any other checks are done).
+v5.0.0.0 2013/08/20 Added check for number of tented vias.
+If ratio of tented vias is not greater than 0.9, script assumes you have forgotten to tent them.
+Added relevant info to README.
+Changed .pas extensions in README to .vbs, and added missing ones. v4.0.0.0 2013/08/19 Added check for project compilation (before any other checks are done).
 Added StdOut() and StdErr() functions for scripts to use, stopped them from directly writing to the memo object.
 Updated GUI with errors text output. v3.1.3.0 2013/08/19 Converted ChangeDesignatorFontSize, PlaceNettedVia from Delphi to VB script (now .vbs). v3.1.2.0 2013/08/19 Converted CheckNoSupplierPartNumShown from Delphi to VB script (now .vbs).
 Deleted old MainForm.pas.